northox/northox.github.io/about/index.md

 <h4 id="contact">Contact</h4>

 You can reach me by email at this address: **danny at mantor dot org**.
 My email PGP key fingerprint is as follow and can be validated with my master key as described [below](#validid).
+Otherwise, I can be found on [twitter](https://twitter.com/dfullerto) and sometimes on IRC/freenode under the alias [northox](https://mantor.org/~northox).

 > [8A70 E815 92F5 262A EEB1 7BF1 1055 33C9 CF49 C615](/keys/danny/)